Sexual assault victim further traumatized after getting forensic exam bill from hospital

 Leticia Manzano from the Houston Area Women's Center, says over the years, they have seen many victims being billed for the same thing.

 "It's a mistake and is very unfortunate.
 It is triggering emotionally to the client.
 It's another reminder of the assault.
-It's insulting after the injury," Manzano says.
+It's insulting after the injury," Manzano said.

 Manzano says victims should not be charged for forensic kits or any injuries associated with a sexual assault.

-Note: EDITOR'S NOTE: The name of the sex assault victim, which was used during our broadcast with her permission, was removed from this article text at her request.